-- 1. If a financial emergency has been declared by the State Board for Community and Technical Colleges, and is in effect at the time the stipend is due, the total amount of stipends may be limited to \$10,000 that year.
+- 1. If a financial emergency has been declared by the State Board for Community and Technical Colleges and is in effect at the time the stipend is due, the total amount of stipends may be limited to \$15,000 that year.
 In such years, faculty members who have received stipends in the previous calendar year may not receive a stipend until all other eligible faculty members have received their stipend.
 In addition, during a financial emergency no faculty member may receive more than one stipend until all eligible faculty members have received one stipend.
 Priority for funding a stipend will be based upon the earliest date of completion of the 15 completed PDUs.
 Any remaining PDUs, including any unfunded blocks of 15 PDUs, carry over for future payments. - 2.
-Stipend dollars will be made available from funds other than Legislativeapproved increases, COLA, increments, and turnover savings.

-- 3. Full-time and Associate Faculty are limited to no more than three (3) stipend payments in September of each year.
+Stipend dollars will be made available from funds other than Legislative-approved increases, COLA, increments, and turnover savings. - 3.
+Full-time and Associate Faculty are limited to no more than three (3) stipend payments in September of each year.
 Uncashed PDUs will be carried over to the next year.

-This limit will go into effect as of October 1, 2022. - F. Appeals for denial of PDUs will be reviewed by the Professional Rights and Responsibilities Committee with a recommendation to the Vice President of Learning & Student Success.
+F. Appeals for denial of PDUs will be reviewed by the Professional Rights and Responsibilities Committee with a recommendation to the Vice President of Learning & Student Success.
 The final decision on PDUs will be made by the Vice President of Learning & Student Success.